 - Those who live in small spaces, such as a studio apartment, recreational vehicle, or boat.
 A corded stick vacuum is a handy vacuum cleaner for small living spaces.
 It stores easily in a closet or off to the side hanging on the wall, and weighs under 10 pounds so it’s not difficult to maneuver around a small area.
 The vacuum head swivels more than a traditional vacuum, so you can get to more difficult spots.

 - You need a lightweight vacuum that’s easy to move around.
 A big plus to the corded stick vacuum is that it’s lightweight.
 Some vacuums are big and bulky, and require a lot of strength to push around or haul up and down stairs.
+Plus, they can tip over and cause damage when vacuuming the floor.
 A stick vacuum gives you the opportunity to clean without strenuous activity.

 - Your living area has a lot of spots that a traditional vacuum doesn’t fit in to.
 Corded stick vacuums are a great accompaniment to your traditional vacuum cleaner.
 Heavy-duty vacuums can’t always get under the couch, bed, around corners or in specialty nooks.
 A stick vacuum is smaller, has a longer neck, and makes sharper turns than a traditional vacuum.